stacs-srg/valipop/record_classification/src/site/markdown/cli/examples/batch.md

-# Examples

-This page describes a few example scenarios on how to use `classli`.

-## Example 1: Batch Command Execution
+# Batch Command Execution Example

 In order to execute multiple commands at once, the commands need to be specified in a text file, where each line in the file corresponds to a command and its options.
 Here is an example: